The Ehresmann-Schein-Nambooripad Theorem for Inverse Categories: Introduction

-The axioms (R.1) -- (R.4) required for $\mathrm{Par}$ to be a restriction category are easily verified.
-We can think of $\overline{f}$ as the ``domain of definedness'' of $f$ and can interpret expressions such as $f\overline{g}$ as ``$f$ restricted to where $g$ is defined''. \item Let $\mathbf{C}$ be an ordinary category equipped with a stable sytem $\mathcal{M}$ of monics (all details of this example can be found in \cite{Cockett:2002te}).
+\begin{example} Examples of restriction categories: \begin{enumerate}[(a)] \item $\mathbf{Par}$ as defined above is the prototypical example of a restriction category.
+The axioms (R.1) -- (R.4) required for $\mathbf{Par}$ to be a restriction category are easily verified.
+We can interpret expressions such as $f\,\overline{g}$ as ``$f$ restricted to where $g$ is defined''. \item Let $\mathbf{C}$ be an ordinary category equipped with a stable system $\mathcal{M}$ of monics (all details of this example can be found in \cite{Cockett:2002te}).
 Define a category $\mathrm{Par}(\mathbf{C},\mathcal{M})$ with the following data: \begin{itemize} \item Objects: Same objects as $\mathbf{C}.$ \item Arrows: Isomorphism classes of spans

 where $i \in \mathcal{M}.$ We will sometimes denote such an arrow (actually, its isomorphism class) as $(i,f).$ \item Composition: Composition is given by pullback. \item Restrictions: Given any arrow $(i,f),$ the assignment $\overline{(i,f)} = (i,i)$ defines a restriction structure on $\mathrm{Par}(\mathbf{C},\mathcal{M}).$ \end{itemize} \end{enumerate} \end{example}